| Key Takeaways |

 This multidisciplinary verification is what makes the intelligence actionable.

-Operation Disruptor (2020)
+Operation DisrupTor (2020)

 Investigators posed as buyers on dark web forums, built trust, and observed seller behaviors.
 Undercover operatives made small purchases to infiltrate invite-only circles where larger transactions and more sensitive information were exchanged.